leonovoleksii/kottans-frontend/README.md

 ![screenshot](task_linux_cli/Screenshot_1.png)

 In this task I've learned some new things about CLI such as redirection of output, input and how to configure your own environment in CLI.
 Moreover, HTTP was a new thing for me.
-Now I know a little bit how browser communicates with other machines on the Internet.
+Now I know a little bit about how browser communicates with other machines on the Internet.